mungalarishi/build-deploy-guestbook-app/README.md

 <img width="957" alt="redis" src="https://user-images.githubusercontent.com/97641116/196010074-439c7024-7566-4975-b8af-58a971f82756.PNG">

 Finally we deploy the guestbook app using OpenShift with the Dockerfile from the repository.
-Now the app is no longer depended on usiing in-memory datastore and can preserve the data.
+Now the app is no longer depended on using in-memory datastore and can preserve the data.

 <img width="960" alt="deployedfromgithub" src="https://user-images.githubusercontent.com/97641116/196010118-59999fac-6f90-4069-b98b-cce5cf054970.PNG">